Onofri inequalities and rigidity results: Abstract

-\centerline{ {\bf Rigidity results for semilinear elliptic equations with exponential nonlinearities}} 0.2cm \centerline{ {\bf and Moser-Trudinger-Onofri inequalities on two-dimensional Riemannian manifolds}} 1cm \centerline{\scshape Jean Dolbeault, Maria J.~Esteban, Gaspard Jankowiak} 0.5cm { \centerline{Ceremade, CNRS UMR n$^{\circ}$ 7534 and Universit\'e Paris-Dauphine} \centerline{ Place de Lattre de Tassigny, 75775 Paris C\'edex~16, France} \centerline{E-mail: \textsf{\href{mailto:dolbeaul@ceremade.dauphine.fr}{dolbeaul}, \href{mailto:esteban@ceremade.dauphine.fr}{esteban}, \href{mailto:jankowiak@ceremade.dauphine.fr}{jankowiak@ceremade.dauphine.fr}}} 0.5cm \centerline{\today}} \begin{spacing}{0.9}\begin{quote}{\normalfont\fontsize{10}{12}\selectfont{\bfseries Abstract.} This paper is devoted to the Moser-Trudinger-Onofri inequality on smooth compact connected Riemannian manifolds.
+This paper is devoted to the Moser-Trudinger-Onofri inequality on smooth compact connected Riemannian manifolds.
 We establish a rigidity result for the Euler-Lagrange equation and deduce an estimate of the optimal constant in the inequality on two-dimensional closed Riemannian manifolds.
-Compared to existing results, we provide a non-local criterion which is well adapted to variational methods, introduce a nonlinear flow along which the evolution of a functional related with the inequality is monotone and get an integral remainder term which allows to discuss optimality issues.
+Compared to existing results, we provide a non-local criterion which is well adapted to variational methods, introduce a nonlinear flow along which the evolution of a functional related with the inequality is monotone and get an integral remainder term which allows us to discuss optimality issues.
 As an important application of our method, we also consider the non-compact case of the Moser-Trudinger-Onofri inequality on the two-dimensional Euclidean space, with weights.
-The standard weight is the one that is computed when projecting the two-dimensional sphere using the stereographic projection, but we also give more general results which are of interest, for instance, for the Keller-Segel model in chemotaxis.}\end{quote}\end{spacing} In this paper we assume that $(\M,g)$ is a smooth compact connected Riemannian manifold of dimension $d\ge1$, without boundary.
+The standard weight is the one that is computed when projecting the two-dimensional sphere using the stereographic projection, but we also give more general results which are of interest, for instance, for the Keller-Segel model in chemotaxis.

+In this paper we assume that $(\M,g)$ is a smooth compact connected Riemannian manifold of dimension $d\ge1$, without boundary.
 We denote by $\Lap$ the Laplace-Beltrami operator on $\M$.
 For simplicity, we assume that the volume of $\M$, is chosen equal to $1$ and use the notation $d\kern1pt v_g$ for the volume element.
-We shall also denote by~$\Ric$ the Ricci tensor, by $\mathrm H_g u$ the Hessian of $u$ and by
+We shall also denote by~$\Ric$ the Ricci tensor, by $\mathrm H u$ the Hessian of $u$ and by

 the trace free Hessian.
-Let us denote by $\mathrm M_gu$ the trace free tensor
+Let us denote by $\mathrm M[u]$ the trace free tensor